Project-Counter/cop5/source/appendices/a-glossary-of-terms.rst

        In COUNTER Reports the Report_Attributes report header includes a series of report attributes applied to the report.
 This affects how the usage is presented (i.e. which columns/elements are included in the report), but it does not change the totals.
      - Attributes_To_Show=\ |lb|\ Access_Type|YOP

+   * - Report consumer
+     - An umbrella term referring to all those who make use of COUNTER reports, including librarians, consortia managers, publisher and aggregator staff, etc.

    * - Report filters\ |br|\ |lb|
        Report_Filters
      - Report filters can be used to limit the usage returned in a COUNTER report.
 For Standard Views of the COUNTER Reports the report filters are pre-set, for COUNTER Reports they can be used to customize the report.